The act of publishing seemingly important artifacts of your existence on the internet or through another medium.

 - Improve writing ability

-Personally I have a a two problems with this act:
+Personally I have two problems with this act.

 1. I don’t want to be a waste of space

-Browsing the internet and the for all intents and purposes limitless amount of blogs and virtural notepads there, makes me not want to add to it since I feel like most of this content is a bit useless and superficial.
+Browsing the internet and the for all intents and purposes limitless amount of blogs, virtual notepads, digital gardens and external brains, makes me not want to add to it since I feel like most of this content is a bit useless and superficial.
 I don’t want to be a part of it.

-Unless what I share is very good, I don’t feel I should share it.
+Unless what I share is very, very good, I don’t feel I should share it.

 2. I want to do what I do in secret

 A big part of me simply does not want to share anything.
 This is effectively the hermit part of me.
 It’s a weird drive that I’m not entirely sure where comes from.

 It’s the feeling of wanting to always have a trick up the sleeve.